open-gpdb/gpdb/gpdb-doc/markdown/best_practices/bloat.html.md

 1. Perform a `REINDEX` on the system catalog tables to rebuild the system catalog indexes.
 This removes bloat in the indexes and improves `VACUUM` performance.

-    **Note:** When performing `REINDEX` on the system catalog tables, locking will occur on the tables and might have an impact on currently running queries.
+    > **Note** When performing `REINDEX` on the system catalog tables, locking will occur on the tables and might have an impact on currently running queries.
 You can schedule the `REINDEX` operation during a period of low activity to avoid disrupting ongoing business operations.

 2. Perform a `VACUUM` on system catalog tables.
 3. Perform an `ANALYZE` on the system catalog tables to update the table statistics.